Daniil Medvedev denies making gesture to Paris crowd after being booed

 The world number three admitted he did not want to carry on playing but also knew he risked being disqualified from the match if he refused to do so.

-The drama started in the second set when, with the scores level at five apiece, the 27-year-old received jeers from the Parisian crowd after throwing his racket while stepping up to serve.
+The drama started in the second set when, with the scores level at 5-5, the 27-year-old received jeers from the Parisian crowd after throwing his racket while stepping up to serve.

 Medvedev gestured to the crowd to be quiet and walked back to his bench in protest and told the umpire he would not play until they stopped.
 In turn, Medvedev received the time violation for delaying the game.